directus-labs/extensions/README.md

 # Video Interface for Directus

-An interface to select and display a video from YouTube, Vimeo or Directus itself.
+An interface to select and display a video from YouTube, Vimeo or a local file from Directus.

 ![](https://raw.githubusercontent.com/directus-labs/extension-video-interface/main/docs/preview.png)